 Should you wash or wipe mushrooms?

-Mushrooms absorb any moisture they can!
-As a result, washing them will dilute their flavor.
+Mushrooms absorb any moisture they can and washing them will dilute their flavor.
 Once wet, mushrooms can never fully dry, so you won’t get that golden color and crispy edges when you cook them.

 Clean them before cutting because it’ll be a lot easier to wipe off a whole mushroom cap, compared to sliced mushrooms.